 Pharmacologic ClassificationsTyrosine Kinase Inhibitor

-Axitinib treats late stage kidney cancer in patients who have received at least one cancer treatment that did not work.
+Axitinib is used to treat late stage kidney cancer in patients who have received at least one cancer treatment that did not work well.
 It is an antineoplastic agent (cancer medicine).

 This medicine is available only with your doctor's prescription.